Intelli-Car/CarND-Capstone/README.md

 - Car stops at traffic lights when needed.
 - Depending on the state of /vehicle/dbw_enabled, Car stop and restart PID controllers
 - Publish throttle, steering, and brake commands at 50hz.
-- Finally for Simulated Track 1 we tested with velocity 40 Kmph and for track 2, 10 Kmph as the default velocity given in corresponding launch file.[I will double check this and remove this comment after that]
+- Finally for Simulated Track 1 we tested with velocity 40 Kmph and for track 2, 10 Kmph as the default velocity given in corresponding launch file.

 ### 2. System Architecture Diagram